 Chaotic, lively, cheerful, and colorful: welcome to Naples!
 The capital of the Campania region is one of the most authentic cities in Italy.
 I just loved the city, its atmosphere, the people, and the beautiful things I observed.
 There’s so much to do and see that it’s worth spending three days in Naples.
-However, if you’re short on time, find out how to discover the best of Naples in one day.
+However, if you’re short on time, find out how to spend one day in Napoli and discover the best of this fascinating city.

 Yes, Naples certainly looks different from northern Italian cities like Florence, Venice, and Milan.
 Even Rome, which is geographically and culturally closer, is less similar than you’d expect.
 I’m not talking about the aesthetic, for all these cities are superb in their own way.
 What makes Naples unique is its peculiar atmosphere, stemming from deep contrasts.
 Naples is chaotic, loud, and busy.
 Rather dirty, too.
 But the city has a pulsating heart that speaks to your soul.